yassine/avrodite/README.md

 its use.

-4. Low memory footprint: Holding pressure from the heap by minimizing the created objects during the serialization / deserialization process can contribute to the overall application SLA.
+4. Low memory footprint: Holding pressure from the heap by minimizing the created objects during the serialization / deserialization process can contribute to an overall application SLA.
 We need to have lowest possible memory footprint and offer an API for re-using existing objects when applicable.

 #### Current Status